On This Page

 Treating mental health conditions and working on personal growth goals can often be the same thing, but not always.

-We don't think therapy for personal growth should be gated off the way it is.
-Of course, people with mental health conditions should be able to access affordable therapy, but we don't believe that access to therapy should be limited to people who are in crisis or battling severe symptoms.
+Of course, people with mental health conditions should be able to access affordable therapy, but we don’t believe access to therapy should be limited to people who are in crisis or battling severe symptoms.

-We don't think therapy is for symptom management alone or even that this is where therapy really shines.
-We think therapy can help everyone heal on the deepest levels in their lives, and we believe everyone should have access to therapy that does just that.
+We don’t think therapy is for symptom management alone or even that this is where therapy really shines.
+Therapy can help you heal on the deepest level and grow into the person you dream of being—and have the potential to become.

 Stephanie Hairston